Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Introduction

 \section{Introduction}

-In current~\cite{NOvA1, T2K} and future~\cite{ DUNE,HK2T, SBN} accelerator-based neutrino experiments the probabilities of neutrino oscillations as functions of neutrino energy are measured to evaluate the oscillation parameters and testing the three-flavor paradigm.
-The accuracy to which neutrino oscillation parameters can be extracted depends on the ability of experiments to determine the individual energy of detected neutrino.
-These experiments rely on neutrino event generator codes, simulations of neutrino-nucleus interactions used to estimate efficiencies, backgrounds, and systematic uncertainties for obtained results.
+In current~\cite{NOvA1, T2K} and future~\cite{ DUNE,HK2T, SBN} accelerator-based neutrino experiments the probabilities of neutrino oscillations as functions of neutrino energy are measured to evaluate the oscillation parameters and to test the three-flavor paradigm.
+The accuracy to which neutrino oscillation parameters can be extracted depends on the ability of experiments to determine the individual energy of each detected neutrino.
+These experiments rely on neutrino event generator codes, which are simulations of neutrino-nucleus interactions used to estimate efficiencies, backgrounds, and systematic uncertainties for the obtained result.